cowjen01/repsys/README.md

 ```

 In the example, the negative matrix factorization is used.
 You have to return a user and item embeddings pair in this order.
 Also, it is essential to return the matrices in the shape of (n_users/n_items, n_dim).
-If the reduced dimension is higher than 2, the PCA and TSNE are applied.
+If the reduced dimension is higher than 2, the PyMDE method is applied.

 ### Running the application